INTERNATIONAL BOND & SHARE SOCIETY RULES

-9.2 The Officers and members of the Committee (other than those nominated by affiliated societies – see Rule 8.2) shall be elected by those members of the Society present and voting at the Annual General Meeting and shall take office immediately after the said meeting.
+9.2 The Officers and members of the Committee (other than those nominated by affiliated societies – see Rule 8.2) shall be elected by those members of the Society voting at the Annual General Meeting in accordance with Rule 7.6 and shall take office immediately after the said meeting.

 9.3 Nominations for the Officers and members of the Committee proposed and seconded by Members of the Society shall be forwarded to the Secretary to arrive at least seven days before the date of the Annual General Meeting.
 The consent of the Members concerned shall have been obtained before such nomination.

 9.4 The Committee may, from amongst the Members of the Society, fill until the following Annual General Meeting any casual vacancy occurring among its number, including that of any Officer, in any manner it deems appropriate.

 9.5 The Committee may co-opt, for any period up to the following Annual General